-The Mathematical Sciences Faculty Awards are given each year to the member of the freshman or sophomore class and to the member of the junior or senior class who have exhibited the greatest potential in the areas of creativity, innovation, scholarship, and service to the mathematical sciences.
+The Mathematical Sciences Faculty Award is given each year to the student who has exhibited the greatest potential in the areas of creativity, innovation, scholarship, and service to the mathematical sciences.

 The Montgomery Art Guild Award is given annually to the graduating senior art major recognized as the most outstanding in art talent and achievement and in total academic attainment.